Metal powders for additive manufacturing

-It is possible to sinter powdered gold, silver, platinum and palladium for additive manufacturing in DMLM machines.
+It is possible to sinter powdered gold, silver, platinum and palladium for AM in DMLM machines.
 Extremely fine metal powder is partially melted to create jewelry.
-At the conclusion of the process, the object is removed from the remaining metal powder, akin to an archaeological dig.
-Unique and beautiful pieces of jewelry feature interlocking or interwoven designs only possible with additive manufacturing.
+Unique and beautiful pieces of jewelry feature interlocking or interwoven designs only possible with AM.
 Forbes profiled a jeweler creating one-of-a-kind items with six-figure valuations, customized to customer preferences.
-To commemorate a Parisian honeymoon, one client requested and received a charm featuring a 3D-printed Eiffel Tower perched atop a pearl.

 Cobalt Chrome Alloys

-3D-printed parts are fabricated from cobalt chrome alloys like ASTM F75 CoCr when excellent resistance to high temperatures, corrosion and wear is critical.
+AM parts are fabricated from alloys like ASTM F75 CoCr when high temperatures resistance, corrosion and wear is critical.
 It is an appropriate selection where nickel-free components are required, such as in orthopedic and dental applications.
-Medical implants produced from cobalt chrome metal powder possess the hardness and bio-compatibility necessary for long-term performance.
-Cobalt chrome alloys are used in additive manufacturing to print parts that often benefit from hot isostatic pressing (HIP), which combines high temperatures and pressures to induce a complex diffusion process that strengthens grain structures, producing fully dense metal parts.
+Cobalt chrome alloys are used in AM to print parts that often benefit from hot isostatic pressing (HIP) to strengthen grain structures, producing fully dense metal parts.

-Nickel chromium super-alloys like Inconel 718 and Inconel 625 produce strong, corrosion-resistant metal parts.
+Inconel 718 and Inconel 625 produce strong, corrosion-resistant metal parts.
 These alloys are often used in high-stress, high-temperature aeronautical, petrochemical and auto racing environments.
-The mechanical properties of nickel-based alloys used in additive manufacturing, such as Inconel 625, are considerably enhanced by the use of significant amounts of nickel, chromium and molybdenum in the metal.
+The mechanical properties of nickel-based alloys used in AM, such as Inconel 625, are considerably enhanced by the use of significant amounts of nickel, chromium and molybdenum in the metal.
 It resists pitting and cracking when exposed to chlorides.
-718 is an age-hardened version of 625.
-The hardening process generates precipitates that better secure metal grains in place.
-Inconel 718 is a metal that is also highly resistant to the corrosive effects of hydrochloric acid and sulfuric acid.
-It also demonstrates excellent tensile strength and good weldability.